j3soon/ros2-essentials/ros1_bridge_ws/README.md

   - If you build the image through the devcontainer, it will automatically start the container.
     After you get into the container, type `./start-bridge.sh` in the terminal.
 - Terminal user
-  - Open a terminal, change the directory to the docker folder, and type `docker compose run ros1-bridge`.
+  - Open a terminal, change the directory to the docker folder, and type `docker compose up`.

 ## 3. Launch rosmaster in ROS1

 As mentioned in https://github.com/ros2/ros1_bridge/issues/391, you should avoid using `roscore` in ROS1 to prevent the issue of not bridging `/rosout`.
 Instead, use `rosmaster --core` as an alternative.

+This command is automatically executed when you run `docker compose up`.

 ## 4. Begin communication